Did he take bribes, or was he duped by his wife? Arguments under way in Menendez trial

 While the 70-year-old senator knew his wife had gold bars, he thought they were an inheritance from her family, who had built a fortune in the Persian rug business, he added.
 Instead, he said, Nadine had always been financially supported by other people, including a previous husband and by her wealthy family, and consequently “tried to get cash and assets any which way she could,” Weitzman said.

-“I’ll acknowledge it smells,” he said of what he called “the green and gold elephant in the room.”
+“I’ll acknowledge it smells a bit weird,” he said of what he called “the green and gold elephant in the room.”

 Besides gold, investigators also found more than $400,000 stuffed in envelopes, jacket pockets, and shoes all over the couple’s home.
 Weitzman attributed that hoarded cash to the senator’s habit — forged after his family fled with nothing from Cuba in the 1950s — of making monthly withdrawals of $400 to $500 for decades and keeping the cash at home.